 Beef Wellington vs Venison Wellington

-The second time I made beef Wellington, I portioned the center cut of a beef tenderloin, and made into individual portions.
+The second time I made beef Wellington, I portioned the center cut of a beef tenderloin, and made into individual portions, which was easier to serve rather than slicing at the table.

-Having used all the same methods as the large Wellington, it turned out great.
+Having used all the same methods as the large Wellington, it turned out great, so much more manageable, and it worked beautifully for either beef or venison wellington.

 Kid Friendly Wellington